 You have to control yourself, if not you will be controlled by the system.
 Control, whether self-control or institutional control, means that if you act out you are punished and if you don’t you feel complicit in the oppression.
 A child might even feel a little scared when he sees what happens to children who have low levels of self-control.

 One of the mistakes that teachers can make is thinking that if they put nicer stuff out then the habitat will improve.
 This is true up to a point.
 Everyone is seduced by a bit of money being spent on them.
 People do not tend to feel valued when they go into a room where the floor tiles are lifting and the paper is peeling from the walls.
 However, if you read over what I wrote above about habitat, you should get the idea that it is not the mere facts of fluorescent light or loud music that bug me.
 What is depressing about the habitat is the regimentation and the lack of choice.
 This is why children can be happier in a less expensive environment so long as they are not being deprived of all freedom.

-The format of Class 2 at Summerhill is not one that can be transplanted to other situations and be guaranteed to work.
-It has changed over time at Summerhill.
+The format of Class 2 at Summerhill is not one that can be transplanted exactly to other situations and be guaranteed to work, although Leonard has introduced Authority Sharing in state school classrooms with much success.
+He has also changed it creatively over time at Summerhill.
 Each generation of kids needs to feel that they have appropriated their space and is making a contribution to its functioning.

 Key Features of a Habitat You Can Try

 Having said that you cannot take the model of a classroom off the shelf and expect it to work without doing some serious work on your own attitudes previously, I am now going to suggest a few things that you might like to try at home.
 Leonard might like to chip in with his own ideas:

 - Give priority to activities.
 Have a big table kids can sit around and start collecting books and resources that they can access by themselves.

 - Let them vote.
 Lower your standards about what “matters”.
 Do you really have to decide everything?
 Give them a voice.